norlab-ulaval/libpointmatcher/doc/Transformations.md

 #### Applying a Manual Transformation
 We can also perform transformations by directly applying a transformation on a point cloud.
-Note that this is not recommended as it disregards all of the safeties provided by `Transformation`.
+In the following example, we perform a transformation by multiplying a transformation matrix to the original point cloud.
+Note that **this does not apply the transformation to associated descriptors** such as surface normals or orientation directions.
+For this reason, this approach is strongly discouraged in practice.
 The following example code performs the same transformation as in the previous cases:

 ```cpp
 #include <pointmatcher/PointMatcher.h>